lorenanicole/python-identicon-generator/README.md

 3. Identicon's should use accessible colors as specified by [W3](https://www.w3.org/WAI/WCAG21/Techniques/general/G207)

 ## TODO:
-- [ ] Finish script to implement identicon
+- [ ] Finish script to implement identicon with multiple colors
-- [ ] Implement core logic to generate a Python PIL or Tinkr image
+- [X] Implement core logic to generate a Python PIL or Tinkr image
 - [ ] Write baseline tests
 - [ ] Add CI/CD with GitHub actions to run tests